The Social Work Difference

 A Champion in Your Corner

-Find out what inspired Donna Shanor, LCSW, LCDC, Director of Clinical Social Work at UT Health Austin, to pursue social work.
+Find out what inspired Donna Shanor, LCSW, LCDC, Executive Director of Health Social Work at UT Health Austin, to pursue social work.

 <br>The Journey to a Health Social Work Career

-Bhuiyan was drawn to the field of social work by the opportunities it offered to help empower disadvantaged populations.
-Social work training encompasses a wide variety of disciplines, from psychology to sociology and economics.
-“Social workers are versatile providers because we are trained to view a person’s circumstances through both an individual and societal lens,” notes Bhuiyan.
+Bhuiyan was drawn to the field of health social work by the opportunities it offered to help empower disadvantaged populations.
+Health social work training encompasses a wide variety of disciplines, from psychology to sociology and economics.
+“Health social workers are versatile providers because we are trained to view a person’s circumstances through both an individual and societal lens,” notes Bhuiyan.
 “This helps us to not only address immediate concerns, but also identify the underlying root causes.”

-After earning a master’s degree in social work, social workers take a rigorous licensing exam to earn credentials as a licensed master social worker (LMSW).
-Social workers with a licensed clinical social worker (LCSW) designation, such as Bhuiyan, have completed post-graduate work under clinical supervision following their degree and licensing exam.
-As an licensed clinical social worker, a social worker can practice independently and provide additional services, such as evidence-based therapeutic techniques, to help address a patient’s needs.
+After earning a master’s degree in social work, health social workers take a rigorous licensing exam to earn credentials as a licensed master social worker (LMSW).
+Health social workers with a licensed clinical social worker (LCSW) designation, such as Bhuiyan, have completed post-graduate work under clinical supervision following their degree and licensing exam.
+As an licensed clinical social worker, a health social worker can practice independently and provide additional services, such as evidence-based therapeutic techniques, to help address a patient’s needs.

 While no supplementary credentials are required to practice social work in a healthcare environment, many professionals entering the field choose to pursue relevant training to enhance their ability to serve patients.
 The Steve Hicks School of Social Work (SHS) at The University of Texas at Austin offers a certificate program in healthcare social work for people pursing a master’s degree, allowing students the opportunity for further professional development and to complete an internship in their field.